Datalens0/IMDb-Top-1000-movies/README.md

 ## Introduction

 Welcome to the IMDb Top 1000 Movies Overview Dashboard, where cinematic wonders await!
 Discover a curated collection of the most beloved and acclaimed films of all time.
-Dive into insightful charts, graphs, and filters to explore genres, release years, and ratings.
+Dive into insightful and interactive charts, graphs, and filters to explore genres, release years, and ratings.
 Uncover the magic of cinema in one place.
 Lights, camera, and action!

 ## Tools
 * Tableau is the preferred tools for vizualisation in this project.